 The cup uses a suction on the bottom of it to help prevent it from tipping over.
 Once the mug forms a seal with the surface it is on, the air pressure under it becomes smaller than the atmospheric pressure above the cup, resulting in the downward force keeping the cup on the table.
-Even when a small force is applied to the top of the cup that would usually tip the cup over, the suction on the bottom of the cup keeps the cup upright.
+Even when a small force is applied to the top of the cup that would

 If you know me well, you know that I have lots of irrational fears that will most likely not happen, knock on wood (I’m also superstitious).
 One of these fears is that the magnetic poles of earth are switching, ever since I read an article about it in January.

 Earth’s poles switch about every 200,000 to 300,000 years, and considering the last major flip was 780,000 years ago, we are long overdue.
 The magnetic field helps to protect Earth from deadly rays, and if the poles switch, the prote

 As I watched the Winter Olympics this February, I loved to watch the snowboarding slopestyle and couldn’t help but think of all the physics involved in getting the highest score.